|Search Cool Running Community|

 Since running is such an intensive cardio workout, you have to build up your body strength and endurance in order to push it farther and longer.
 This can be done in a gym weight training with free weights, or at your home or a park utilizing body resistance workouts, such as lunges, squats, tricep dips, pull-ups, etc. If you legs are sore, save them for your next run, and instead concentrate on your arms and abs.
 Either way, you will feel stronger on your next run, and your endurance will go through the roof!

 I would also recommend throwing in some speed workouts from time to time.
 Exercises such as stairs, tempo and fartlek runs will not only improve your time, but it will help prepare you for courses that are may have hills, and teach your body how to recover quicker.

 This is what I would recommend, and what is working for me.
-If you need some suggestions of workouts, or other information on running, check out Runpals.com!
+Best of luck!!

 I guess I never thought about just doing the cycle type cardio one day and weights another.
 I have always done cardio for 25-30 minutes and then weights for 20-25.